our committee chair - dave's story

 Dave says: “PLEASE don't put off getting health concerns checked.
 Don't end up like me where you go into hospital with one thing & find out you have something else you didn't know was there.
 It may turn out to be serious & may totally change your life."
 He says: "If in doubt, get it checked out!"

-Thank you Dave for sharing your story and for your support of Cancer Research UK.
+Thank you Dave for sharing your story.